jiechenmc/Hoard/benchmarks/README.md

-# Courtesty of the offical Repository at: https://github.com/emeryberger/Hoard/tree/master/benchmarks
+# Courtesty of the official Repository at: https://github.com/emeryberger/Hoard/tree/master/benchmarks

-# The benchmarks will be used to evaulate jemalloc and our implmentation of Hoard.
+# The benchmarks will be used to evaluate other mallocs against our implementation of Hoard.

 Concurrent Memory Allocator Benchmarks